 Mediation at its simplest is where an experienced family mediator works with the two of you to agree a settlement with your partner without going to court.

-Two of our family law team are fully trained lawyer/mediators.
 To find out more about mediation and how it could really make a difference to you, call one of our family law team or click here for more about family law mediation on our website.

 Our divorce solicitors advice – mistakes to avoid in divorce

 Try to work with your former spouse if it is at all possible.
 This will prevent much of the stress of the divorce.
 Remember that you have some very big and important decisions to make, so don’t rush them.